 Internal Memo to Our Members

-We have resumed our weekly milonga since this June, showing our determination to face the pandemic with a positive attitude, our confidence in coping with the situation, and our willingness to put trust in each other in the group.
-COVID-19 will continue to be a fact of life for a long time.
-We cannot let it stop us living and dancing.
-But in order to do that we must be vigilant and take precautions to protect ourselves from the virus.
+We resumed our weekly milonga this June, reflecting our determination to face the challenges of the pandemic with positivity, our confidence in managing the situation, and our trust in one another as a community.
+While COVID-19 remains a long-term reality, we refuse to let it prevent us from living and dancing.
+However, to ensure this, we must remain vigilant and take proactive measures to protect ourselves and each other.

-Out of these considerations, this group has formulated the following rules for our gatherings during the pandemic:
+In light of these considerations, we have established the following rules for our gatherings during the pandemic:

-2. Participants must complete the vaccinations including the booster shot.
+2. All participants must be fully vaccinated, including receiving the booster shot.

-3. Wear masks and sanitize hands frequently during the gathering.
+3. Masks must be worn, and hands should be sanitized frequently throughout the gathering.

-6. Quarantine yourself for 7 days if you have suspected symptoms or may cause risks to the group after attending social gatherings, traveling by plane, staying in hotels, eating in restaurants, etc. You need to be tested negative before returning to the group.
+6. Self-quarantine for seven days is required if you display symptoms or may have exposed yourself to risks, such as attending social gatherings, traveling by plane, staying in hotels, or dining in restaurants.
+A negative COVID-19 test is necessary before rejoining the group.

-7. Be a vigilant and responsible team player.
+7. All participants must remain vigilant and responsible team members.